 iii.
 Information that is not necessary student data but is required for a student to participate in a federal or other program.

+12. “Significant Data Breach” means a data breach where:

+a.
+An intentional data breach successfully compromises student records;

+b.
+A large number of student records are compromised;

+c.
+Sensitive records are compromised, regardless of number; or

+d.
+The surrounding circumstances make the breach significant as determined by the District.

-Utah Code § 53E-9-301 (2018)
+Utah Code § 53E-9-301 (2019)

+Utah Admin.
+Rules R277-487-2 (March 3, 2019)

 District Responsibilities

 The District shall annually provide a training regarding the confidentiality of student data to any employee with access to education records as defined in FERPA.

-District employees shall annually submit a certified statement to the District’s student data manager, which certifies that the employee has completed the District's required student privacy training and understands student privacy requirements.

 The District shall designate an individual to act as a student data manager to fulfill the responsibilities of a student data manager described in Requirements for Student Data Manager, below.

-If possible, the District shall designate a records officer pursuant to the Government Records Access and Management Act as defined in Utah Code § 63G-2-103(25), as the student data manager.
+If possible, the District shall designate a records officer pursuant to the Government Records Access and Management Act as defined in Utah Code § 63G-2-103(24) as the student data manager.

+The District shall designate a District Information Security Officer.

+The District shall implement a cyber security framework.

 The District shall create and maintain a District: